 Although the forward-looking statements contained in this MD&A are based upon what management believes are reasonable assumptions, there can be no assurance that actual results will be consistent with these forward-looking statements.
 All forward-looking statements in this MD&A are qualified by these cautionary statements.
-Other than specifically required by applicable laws, we are under no obligation and we expressly disclaim any such obligation to update or alter the forward-looking statements whether as a result of new
+Other than specifically required by applicable laws, we are under no obligation and we expressly disclaim any such obligation to update or alter the forward-looking statements whether as a result of new information, future events or otherwise except as may be required by law.
+These forward-looking statements are made as of the date of this MD&A.

-Selected Q3 2020 financial information
+Selected 2020 financial information

-The following selected financial information for the three and nine months ended September 30, 2020 and 2019 has been derived from the interim financial statements and should be read in conjunction with those financial statements and related notes.
+The following selected financial information for the fiscal years ended December 31, 2020 and 2019 has been derived from the annual consolidated financial statements and should be read in conjunction with those financial statements and related notes.
 Non-IFRS measures are defined below.